 Housing costs in Somerset are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Somerset is a decidedly white-collar town, with fully 88.40% of the workforce employed in white-collar jobs, well above the national average.
+Somerset is a decidedly white-collar town, with fully 88.98% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Somerset is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Somerset who work in office and administrative support (14.46%), management occupations (11.06%), and computer science and math (9.78%).
+There are especially a lot of people living in Somerset who work in office and administrative support (14.35%), computer science and math (10.40%), and management occupations (10.39%).

 Also of interest is that Somerset has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Somerset in 2010 was $40,623, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $162,492 for a family of four.
+The per capita income in Somerset in 2010 was $39,490, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $157,960 for a family of four.

 The most common language spoken in Somerset is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Other Asian languages.